 Eventually, after giving up the sport, he sadly reflected, ‘This is a wrench. … Anyhow, I can feel I know a good deal about this fascinating new art … well enough to understand all the questions of policy which will arise in the near future.’

 This is one of a pair of model Bleriot planes the Museum acquired with a note that one was ‘broken by Sir Winston Churchill when he was flying it with the Marquis of Blandford at Blenheim Castle‘.
-It is one of the star objects on display in the new exhibition Churchill’s Scientists which opens later this month.
+It is one of the star objects on display in the exhibition Churchill’s Scientists.

 The exhibition explores developments in science during the Second World War and post war period when Churchill was Prime Minister.
 This model plane is yet another example of Churchill’s hobby and it supports our story of his fascination with the potential of rapidly emerging new technologies of the 20th century.

-Rachel Boon is the Content Developer for the Churchill’s Scientists exhibition.
+Rachel Boon is the Content Developer and worked on the Churchill’s Scientists exhibition.